-Our third and final benchmark covers other regional organizations (RegOrg), i.e. institutions in which a set of countries from a particular region pool or delegate certain political competences.
+Our third and final benchmark covers other regional organizations (RegOrg); that is, institutions in which a set of countries from a particular region pool or delegate certain political competences.
 The EU is arguably an extreme outlier in terms of pooling and delegation.
 It is less of an outlier, however, on the number of jointly decided policy areas.
 Thus we identify a set of regional organizations, such as ASEAN, for example, which have a roughly similar policy scope, picking those that are in the range of one standard deviation around the EU with regard to the number of policy areas coded in the MIA dataset (Hooghe et al. 2017).
 We then collected respective Twitter accounts from the list created and kindly shared by Matthias Ecker-Erhardt (2020).
 This results in 55 accounts having published 294,219 individual tweets.

-In total, we compare the full population of 960,831 supranational Tweets between 2009 and early 2021 to more than 2.6 million social media messages from random users and other executives on the national and regional level.
-The samples as well as the full list of EU, UK, and RegOrg accounts are available for inspection in appendices A5-A8.
+In total, we compare the full population of 960,831 supranational tweets between 2009 and early 2021 to more than 2.6 million social media messages from random users and other executives on the national and regional level.
+The samples as well as the full list of EU, UK, and RegOrg accounts are available for inspection in appendices A5–A8.

-The sheer volume of supranational social media messages already suggests that that this communication channel is taken seriously.
-This holds when we consider the average number of tweets per supranational account and day over time and compare these values to the UK and other regional organizations (Figure 1).
+The sheer volume of supranational social media messages already suggests that this communication channel is taken seriously.
+This holds when we consider the average number of tweets per supranational account and day over time, and compare these values to the UK and other regional organizations (Figure 1).

 Figure 1: Supranational tweet volume

 The number of supranational Twitter messages has increased nearly seven-fold from roughly one tweet every second day in 2009 to around 3.5 daily tweets during the last five years.
-The major growth period during 2010-2016 period coincidences with a growing overall prominence of Twitter.
-It also coincides with a strongly surging EU politicization amidst the Euro- and Schengen crises.
-And it also coincides with a notable reduction in the number of press releases from the European Commission (Rauh 2021b).
+The major growth period during 2010–2016 coincides with a growing overall prominence of Twitter.
+It also coincides with a strongly surging EU politicization amidst the Euro and Schengen crises, as well as with a notable reduction in the number of press releases from the European Commission (Rauh 2021b).
 The growth we see may thus be explained by a mix of enhanced opportunity in this particular medium, increased strategic incentives from a politicized context, and a deliberate re-distribution of internal communication resources towards social media.

-On the right-hand side we see that this supranational tweet volume is driven largely by institutional accounts, also pointing to planned approach to supranational social media presence.
+On the right-hand side, we see that this supranational tweet volume is driven largely by institutional accounts, also pointing to planned approach to supranational social media presence.
 Across the almost 13 years of supranational Twitter presence, institutional EU accounts emitted around 3.5 tweets per day, while supranational actors tweeting in personal capacity issued around one daily tweet less.
 The importance that supranational actors ascribe to this medium is also highlighted comparatively.
 EU institutional accounts outperform executives both on the national and the regional level while individual executives are only marginally behind their peers on the national level.

 There is variation, however.
 Among the most avid tweeters are the Commission’s Directorate-General for Digital Policies (@DigitalEU, 13.7 daily tweets) and the official account of the whole EU Commission run by the spokespersons service (@EU_Commission, 10.4 daily tweets).
-On the lower end we find the European Court of Justice (@EUCourtPress) with around one tweet every second day and the Euratom Supply Agency (@EuratomA) issuing a message only around every 10th day on average.
-Yet, this variation in supranational tweet volume (standard deviation: 2.58 daily tweets) is not really distinct from our UK sample (2.23 daily tweets) and markedly lower than in our sample of regional organizations (4 daily tweets).
+On the lower end, we find the European Court of Justice (@EUCourtPress) with around one tweet every second day and the Euratom Supply Agency (@EuratomA) issuing a message only around every 10 days on average.
+Yet, this variation in supranational tweet volume (standard deviation: 2.58 daily tweets) is not really distinct from our UK sample (2.23 daily tweets), and is markedly lower than in our sample of regional organizations (4 daily tweets).